ichchhitb/CompetencyProgramTraining/README.md

 # CompetencyProgramTraining
-# System to store to automate the competency training program
+# System to automate the competency training program